dutatopup/HoYo-Games-Repository/README.md

-# HoYo-Games-Repository
+# HoYo Games API Response
-API's HoYo Games
+API's HoYo Games for New HoyoLauncher